kacpermajczak/kacpermajczak.github.io/_posts/2021-11-22-inconsistent-datatime-arithmetic.markdown

 ## Summary

 You need to be careful when you work with dates, because many traps you can be caught.
 In this particular case I would suggest asking your business, because answer depends on country you are building software for.

-This post was inspired by book [*Software Mistakes and Tradeoffs by Tomasz Lelek and Jon Skeet*](https://www.manning.com/books/software-mistakes-and-tradeoffs).